-Small wheels feel every bump in the road.
+Small wheels feel every bump in the road, and can snag on small obstacles like cracks in the sidewalk.
+Larger wheels handle these bumps more easily.
 Ideally, you want an air-filled tire, as these absorb shock better than foam ones do.
 Either way, make sure the wheels are larger than your average stroller and have some squishiness to them.
 Plastic wheels should not even be considered.

 Wheels with some tread are also a good idea.
 Rugged terrain calls for rugged tires, so if they have some texture and rubber lugs for good grip, even better.
 The wheels also often come in a three-wheel configuration on jogging strollers.

-If you find yourself with a handlebar that’s non-adjustable, you may have to adjust your running style instead to keep a firm hand on your child.
+If you find yourself with a non-adjustable handlebar, you may have to adjust your running style instead to keep a firm hand on your child.
 This can have a negative effect on your running form, and once it’s off it can be hard to get it back.

 An adjustable handlebar offers some variety in positioning, making it easier for you to set a comfortable position and keep control of the stroller.